stuburger/yafl/README.md

 Development on yafl only started after the release of React 16.3 and uses the React Context API behind the scenes to pass props between components.
 It has drawn a lot of inspiration from redux-form and formik (both awesome projects!)

 yafl's philosophy is to "keep it super simple".
-While it provides a lot of functionality out the box, it aims to keep it's API surface area relatively small while still remaining flexible and easy to use.
+While it provides a lot of functionality out the box, it aims to keep it's API surface area as small as possible while still remaining flexible and easy to use.

 ## Installation